Definition and Examples of Positive Reinforcement

 How To Get Started Clicker Training

 To begin clicker training, one must first introduce the clicker.
 Introducing the clicker involves giving treats at the sound of the click for a few short minutes at a time, with no actual tricks involved on the cat’s part.

 This creates an initial positive reinforcement between the noise and the reward.
 Creating this positive association beforehand will make the use of the clicker much easier.
 Otherwise, the pet might not understand that the click means they have done well.

 From here, the real training begins.
 The three key steps to positive reinforcement training are:

-- The wanted behavior exhibited from your cat.
+- The wanted behavior exhibited by your cat.

 - Clicking to “mark” the wanted behavior.